deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 Beyond this, however, I firmly believe all non-banking tools should move under the umbrella of the GNOME Foundation's [Infrastructure Team](https://handbook.gnome.org/infrastructure.html).
 This includes payment processors, ForEx tooling, contract software, SaaS accounts, and so on.
 The selfless efforts of Andrea and Bart over the years have shown them to be some of the most loyal and trustworthy actors across the GNOME Foundation.
 I have never seen either of them act politically, or with ill will.
 In a nonprofit apocalypse, when everything else falls apart, they are the ones who will keep the lights on, whether they're paid for it or not.

-Network resilience applies just as much to Infrastructure as it does to everything else.
+That said, network resilience applies just as much to Infrastructure as it does to everything else.
 Andrea is in the Americas and Bart's in Europe.
 It would be lovely to find someone in Asia to join the team so all timezones are covered.
 That person needs to prove themselves to be equally trustworthy, though.

 We trust the Infrastructure Team with root on all the servers for good reason.
 Other than bank accounts, trust them with the other core tooling, too.